 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia has two missions in Spain: an Embassy in Madrid and a Consulate in Barcelona.
+The Australian government has two offices in Spain: an Embassy in Madrid and a Consulate in Barcelona.
 The Embassy provides the full range of consular services described in the

 Consular Services Charter.
-The Consulate, headed by an Honorary Consul, provides limited consular assistance (not including the issuing of passports) to Australians in Barcelona.
+The Consulate, headed by an Honorary Consul, provides limited consular assistance to Australians in Barcelona.

 Australian Embassy, Madrid